Grace Andreacchi

 Grace Andreacchi (born December 3, 1954) is an American-born author known for her blend of poetic language and modernism with a post-modernist sensibility.
 Andreacchi is active as a novelist, poet and playwright.

 Biography

 Grace Andreacchi was born in New York City and grew up in the Inwood section of Manhattan.
 She was educated at the Academy of Mount St. Ursula High School, and went on to study theatre at the Stella Adler Studio.
 A brief period on the stage was followed by the study of philosophy, first at Hunter College (New York City), and then at Binghamton University (Binghamton, New York).
 In her final year she received a fellowship to study at Bedford College, London.
-During this time she specialised in the philosophies of ancient Greece and medieval Europe, as well as additional studies in Chinese philosophy and freudian thought.
-Since 1989 Andreacchi has lived in Europe, moving first to Paris, then rural Normandy, and later to Berlin (1994–1998) and London, where she now resides.
+Since 1989 Andreacchi has lived in Europe, moving first to Paris, then rural Normandy, and later to Berlin (1994–1998) and London, where she now lives.
 In 2008 she founded Andromache Books, a writers' cooperative, to publish literary fiction and poetry.